 Overhead and cost per hour recap for a sample firm

-Some partners may see these data and seek to understand each column and each row thoroughly.
+Some partners may see this data and seek to understand each column and each row thoroughly.
 They will want to know the source of each number and the assumptions used in arriving at the reported results.
 Other partners may see this analysis and immediately ask what it means.

 To ensure that all partners benefit from these data, we can create a set of guidelines as in the following example.